EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Party V SHALL be able to retrieve Party U's public authentication key using ID_CRED_U,

-where ID_CRED_x, for x = U or V, is encoded in a COSE map, see {{COSE}}.
+where ID_CRED_U and ID_CRED_V are encoded in a COSE maps, see {{COSE}}.
 In the following we give some examples of possible COSE map labels.

 Raw public keys are most optimally stored as COSE_Key objects and identified with a 'kid' value (see {{RFC8152}}):